tytydraco/yessleep/out/My_girlfriend_and_I_were_chased_by_a_satanic_cult_in_the_Appalachia_mountains_of_West_Virginia.md

 This happened in the summer of 2017.

-My girlfriend and I are from St. Catherines, Ontario Canada.
+My girlfriend and I are from St. Catharines, Ontario Canada.
 We both attended University there and decided to take a road trip through the United States to celebrate our graduation.

 Our destination was Miami, Florida.
 Her family owns a condo near the beach so we had a free place to stay.